-Fall Year 1 Course number Credit
+Credit

 Orientation and Clinical Intensive 0

-Assessment and Diagnostics in Speech-Language Pathology 6930 3
+Assessment and Diagnostics in Speech-Language 6930 3

+Pathology

 Aphasia 6750 3

 Language Disorders 5500 3

 Clinical Practicum 7914 3

 Spring 1

 Dysphagia 6820 3

 Motor Speech Disorders 6510 3

-Research Methods and Evidence-Based Practice in SLP 5570 3
+Research Methods and Evidence-Based Practice 5570 3

+in SLP

 Clinical Practicum 7914 3

 Summer 1

 Cognitive Communication Disorders 5750 3

 Augmentative/Alternative Communication 7840 3

 Professional Issues in SLP 7970 3

 Clinical Externship 7944 3

 Fall 2

 Speech Sound Disorders 5510 3

 Aural Habilitation/Rehabilitation 6800 3

 Voice and Resonance Disorders 6540 3

 Clinical Externship 7944 3

 Spring 2

-SLP Services and Interprofessional Collaboration in Medical and Educational Settings 6860 3
+SLP Services and Interprofessional Collaboration 6860 3

+in Medical and Educational Settings

 Special Topics in Speech-Language Pathology 5920 3

 Fluency Disorders 6530 3

 Clinical Externship 7944 3

 Virtual Comprehensive Exam Boot Camp 0

 Comprehensive Exam 8982 0

-CMDS 7014 Clinical Practicum may be repeated in apring 1 a Total hours 54
+Total hours 54

-CMDS 7914 Clinical Practicum may be repeated in spring 1 semester for an additional 3 credit hours.
+^{}CMDS 7914 Clinical Practicum may be repeated in spring 1 semester for an additional 3 credit hours.
 CMDS 7944 Clinical Externship must be taken during two of the final three semesters for a total of 6 credit hours.

 Graduate credit taken in residence at another CAA accredited graduate program may be transferred to AUM.
 The credit transferred must be comparable to the CMDS graduate syllabi and approved by faculty in accordance to the established plan of study.
 A student must earn at least 24 hours, or half of the total hours required for a master's degree, whichever is greater, though AUM.
 To be counted toward ASHA certification requirements, all graduate coursework and practicum must have been completed at a CAA accredited program or a program granted candidacy status.